gitter-badger/iron-2/README.md

 **Iron** (abbreviated **Fe**) is a general-purpose programming language, on which development started in 2016.
 It is designed to be both flexible and readable; approachable for individuals who come from vastly different backgrounds.
-It draws inspiration from many other popular languages, most notably from Python, JavaScript, C++, and SystemVerilog.
+It draws inspiration from many other popular languages, most notably from Python, JavaScript, and C++.
+It is built on the LLVM compiler architecture.

 ## Progress